Skip to content

 The Rust aligner also adds an opt-in, lower-memory combined-index alignment mode (one combined C→T + G→A index instead of separate per-strand instances) — see the Alignment page.

-Bismark requires a working of Perl and Bowtie 2 (or HISAT2) to be installed on your machine.
+Bismark requires Bowtie 2 (or HISAT2) to be installed on your machine.
 Bismark will assume that the Bowtie 2/ HISAT2 executable is in your path unless the path to Bowtie/ HISAT2 is specified manually with:

 --path_to_bowtie2 </../../bowtie2> or